 The Senator is one of the longest-standing continually-operated restaurants in Toronto.
 The landmark excels at classic comfort foods including staples like meatloaf and liver and onion entrees.

 Good Bite has been serving this neighbourhood since the 1969, dealing in homestyle favourites like corned beef hash and hot turkey sandwiches doused in gravy and served with sides of peas and fries.

-Hazel's deals in your standard dirty diner fare while majoring in hangover crushing breakfast foods.
-The aptly named Hangover Cure is one such heart dish featuring a burger patty topped with a fried egg over a pile of beans.
+Hazel's deals in your standard dirty diner fare while majoring in hangover-crushing breakfast foods.
+The aptly named Hangover Cure is one such hearty dish featuring a burger patty topped with a fried egg over a pile of beans.